micro/micro/docs/README.md

 ## Programming the Real World

-Micro is a distributed cloud operating system built for the real world.
+Micro is a distributed cloud operating system built for real world programming.

 ## Overview